n00bytes/Script-to-Go/README.md

 Usage: ./Script2GO.sh -f TargetFile <List of IPv4 target address>

 Port Scanning using Nmap:
-  * Nmap TCP Top 5k ports
+  * Nmap TCP port scan.

 Extract 2nd level domain from Nmap result and use it to perform Subdomain enumeration using:
   * Amass